Angela Morley

 Angela Morley (10 March 1924 – 14 January 2009) was an English composer and conductor who became familiar to BBC Radio listeners in the 1950s under the name of Wally Stott.
+Morley provided incidental music for The Goon Show and Hancock's Half Hour.
 She attributed her entry into composing and arranging largely to the influence and encouragement of the Canadian light music composer Robert Farnon.
 Morley transitioned in 1972 and thereafter lived openly as a transgender woman.
 Later in life, she lived in Scottsdale, Arizona.

 Morley won three Emmy Awards for her work in music arrangement.
 These were in the category of Outstanding Music Direction, in 1985, 1988 and 1990, for Christmas in Washington and two television specials starring Julie Andrews.
 Morley also received eight Emmy nominations for composing music for television series such as Dynasty and Dallas.
 She was twice nominated for an Academy Award in the category of Best Original Song Score: first for The Little Prince (1974), a nomination shared with Alan Jay Lerner, Frederick Loewe, and Douglas Gamley; and second for The Slipper and the Rose (1976), which Morley shared with Richard M. Sherman and Robert B. Sherman.
 She was the first openly transgender person to be nominated for an Academy Award.